Bipartite polygon models: entanglement classes and their nonlocal behaviour

-Likewise entangled states, a composite system may also allow entangled effects, which must yield consistent probability on any product state.
+Like the entangled states, there exist entangled effects as well in a composite theory, which must yield consistent probability on any product state.
 Whenever a composite system is considered to allow both entangled states and entangled effects, then it must be taken care that all the effects yield consistent probabilities on all the states.
 For the composition of two square bits, it has been shown that there exist exactly four types of compositions \cite{DallArno17}.
 Among them, one is the maximal composition that allows all possible factorized and entangled states but admits only factorized effects.
 One is the other extreme, {\it i.e.} minimal composition that permits only factorized states, but all possible factorized and entangled effects are allowed.
 The other two compositions lie strictly in between.
 In this work, we will be interested in the maximal composition of two polygon systems.
 For such a bipartite composition, the set of allowed reversible transformations is given by

 Note that the Swap operation, as well as the local reversible transformations, map product states to product ones and entangled to entangled ones.
-These help us to define equivalent classes of entangled states. \begin{definition} Two entangled states $\Phi_1$ and $\Phi_2$ of a bipartite polygonal system are said to be in the same equivalent class whenever they are connected by some local reversible transformation. \end{definition} For instance, the maximal composition of two square bits allows $8$ different entangled states \cite{DallArno17}.
+These help us to define equivalent classes of entangled states. \begin{definition} Two entangled states $\Phi_1$ and $\Phi_2$ of a bipartite polygonal system are said to be equivalent if they are connected by some local reversible transformation. \end{definition} For instance, the maximal composition of two square bits allows $8$ different entangled states \cite{DallArno17}.
 However, all of them belong to the same class as they are connected with each other by local reversible transformations.
 However, in the following, we will see that this is not the case for higher gons.